Integrating quantum groups over surfaces: Introduction

-by the natural adjoint action of $G$, to distinguish it from the character [derived] stack $\uch_G(S)$.
+by the natural adjoint action of $G$, to distinguish it from the character stack $\uch_G(S)$.
 The space $\ch_G(S)$ carries a canonical Poisson structure originally due to Atiyah--Bott~\cite{Atiyah1983} and Goldman~\cite{Goldman1984}.
 A discrete, combinatorial construction of this structure was given by Fock--Rosly~\cite{Fock1999} using classical $r$-matrices.
 They construct a Poisson structure on the representation variety $\RV_G(S)$ itself, which depends on the choice of a representation of $S$ as a so-called ciliated graph.
-If $\cA$ is the category of modules over the formal quantum group $U_{\h}(\mf g)$ and $P$ a gluing pattern for $S$, the algebra $a_P$ can be identified with an honest algebra which is a flat deformation of the algebra of functions on the representation variety $\RV_G(S)$.
-A gluing pattern $P$ for $S$ can be thought of as a ciliated graph with only one vertex, hence determines a Poisson structure on $\RV_G(S)$.
-We prove the following: \begin{theorem} The algebra $a_P$ is a quantization of the Fock--Rosly Poisson structure on $\RV_G(S)$ associated with $P$.
-Its $U_{\h}(\mf g)$-invariant part is independent of $P$, and is a quantization of the canonical Poisson structure on $\ch_G(S)$. \end{theorem}
+When $\cA$ is the category of modules over the formal quantum group $U_{\h}(\mf g)$ and $P$ is a gluing pattern for $S$, the algebra $a_P$ is a flat deformation of the algebra of functions on the representation variety $\RV_G(S)$.
+By regarding a gluing pattern $P$ for $S$ as a ciliated graph with only one vertex, the Fock-Rosly construction determines a Poisson structure on $\RV_G(S)$.

 Fock--Rosly's construction was partly inspired by the work of Semenov-Tian-Shansky~\cite{Semenov1994} who introduced a certain dual Poisson structure on $G$, characterized by a classical version of the reflection equation, and a Poisson structure on $G\times G$ (the classical Heisenberg double) thought as a Poisson-Lie version of the cotangent bundle $T^*G$.
 He also constructed quantization of those structures.
 The relation between those Poisson structures and $\ch_G(S)$ was already noticed in~\cite{Alekseev1995}.

-Quantizations of $\ch_G(S)$ were then obtained in~\cite{Alekseev1993,Alekseev1996} by, roughly, replacing classical $r$-matrices by quantum one, writing down an appropriate quantum version of the defining equation of the Poisson bracket and use it to give an FRT-like presentation of the sought quantization.
-Our quantizations essentially coincide with those.
-That these algebras are acted on by the mapping class group of the underlying surface is proved in~\cite{Alekseev1996a}.
-In our approach this is a simple by-product of the general formalism.
-Another quantization was obtained in~\cite{Roche2002} as generalized skein modules, i.e. spaces of knotted trivalent graphs labelled by $G$-modules.
+Quantizations of $\ch_G(S)$ were then obtained in~\cite{Alekseev1993,Alekseev1996} by, roughly, replacing classical $r$-matrices by quantum $R$-matrices, hence giving an FRT-like (in the sense of~\cite{Faddeev1990}) presentation of the sought quantization.
+We prove the following: \begin{theorem} The algebra $a_P$ is a quantization of the Fock--Rosly Poisson structure on $\RV_G(S)$ associated with $P$.
+Its $U_{\h}(\mf g)$-invariant part is independent of $P$, and is a quantization of the canonical Poisson structure on $\ch_G(S)$. \end{theorem}